aminrj/aminrj.github.io/_posts/2026-04-01-infostealer-agentic-killchain.md

 ---

-## Part 1: What Is an Agentic AI System?
+## Part 1: what is an agentic AI system?

 Before we talk about attacks, we need to be precise about what we are attacking.